 Why you should listen

-Eben Bayer co-invented MycoBond, a technology that uses a filamentous fungi to transform agricultural waste products into strong composite materials.
+As co-founder of Ecovative, Eben Bayer co-invented MycoBond, a technology that uses a filamentous fungi to transform agricultural waste products into strong composite materials.
 Or, as CNN put it: "In non-scientific terms, they grind up seed husks and glue the small pieces together with mushroom root."
 Their products include packaging and styrofoam substitute and the now-in-development Greensulate rigid insulation board for builders.
 Both products require less energy to create than synthetics like foam, because they're quite literally grown.
 Equally compelling, at the end of their useful life, they can be home-composted or even used as garden mulch.

 What others say